mutfak/awesome-apple-weekly-news/README.md

 ## Related development for Apple products:

+- [UserNotifications Framework](https://developer.apple.com/reference/usernotifications) - UserNotifications Framwork helps developers to implement richer local and remote notifications.
+With this frameworks developers can modify local and remote notifications when they are delivered to the user's device.

 - [UIViewPropertyAnimator comes with iOS 10](https://developer.apple.com/reference/uikit/uiviewpropertyanimator) - Until iOS10, performing gesture-based and interruptible animations on iOS was a pain.
 UIViewPropertyAnimator lets you animate changes to views and dynamically modify your animations before they finish. :large_orange_diamond: :large_blue_diamond:

 - [Apple opens SiriKit](https://developer.apple.com/sirikit/) - Apple will be opening up Siri to third-party developers through an API, giving outside apps the ability to activate from Siri's voice commands. :large_orange_diamond: :large_blue_diamond: